Ricky-Stevens/eng-rubrics/CONTRIBUTING.md

 - **Behavioural anchors** - Are scores defined by observable evidence, not opinion?
 - **Clarity** - Is it clear enough for any interviewer to use consistently?

 We may request changes before merging.
-This isn't personal - it's about maintaining the standard.
+This isn't personal-it's about maintaining the standard.

 ---